athomasq/athomasq.github.io/categories/memos/2023-01-series-a-metrics.md

 C = acceptable
 D = disqualifying

-Almost no start-up has all As.
+First, note that almost no start-up has all As.

 You should aim to have mostly Bs, and that’s fine.
 B is the baseline for fundability by a top venture firm.
 Not saying they will all fund you, but if you score Bs on all criteria, you will get a whole bunch of conversations, some serious interest, and hopefully a handful of term sheets.